ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 "Have you tried even once, on my behalf or Liam's, at getting Dain's side of the story?" she bites, stepping to Imogen with bright eyes,

-"I don't need to, Liam is *dead* Sloane.
-That was the side he chose."
+Imogen meets Sloane's raised voice with her own, "I don't need to, Liam is *dead* Sloane.
+That was the side he chose.
+What did he do to you to suddenly make you think he'd ever be someone you'd trust?"

-"Right."
-Sloane sighs,

-Sloane turns around, walking back to Dain with her face flushed and scrunched, "Is that any different than Navarre deciding its citizens don't need to know about Venin?
+"If I tried to tell you would you even listen?"
+Sloane turns around, walking back to Dain with her face flushed and scrunched,

+"Is this any different than Navarre deciding its citizens don't need to know about Venin?
 There's only one side to this that matters and that's how you perceived it?
+Right?
 The one that leaves us in the right to treat him like shit for it all while asking for favors?"

 *"Bathing chamber,"* she tells him before turning back to face Imogen, *"I need five minutes, I'll meet you in there."*

-"I haven't asked him for anything."
+"I haven't asked him for a Godsdamned thing."
 Imogen spits,

-Sloane scoffs, arms crossed over her chest, "Well, you're about to, aren't you?"
+Sloane scoffs, arms crossed over her chest, "But you're about to, aren't you?"

 Dain doesn't argue, he doesn't stop to answer Catriona and Sven's mutters of concern.
-He strides straight into the bathing chamber and drops to his knees after hearing the door click shut, listening only to Thoirt's rumbling growls.
+He strides straight into the bathing chamber and drops to his knees after hearing the door click shut, listening only to Thoirt's rumbling growls of concern.

 ---

 The bathing chamber is cooler than the suite beyond.

 Dain focuses on the details; dark green tiles rising vertically around him, waxed brass fixtures catching what light filters through the windows above the showe.
 The floor beneath his knees bears intricate Tyrrish patterns, kaleidoscopic with engraved lines that curve in neat designs.
-The bathing chamber lacks warmth, his breathing echoes into the high ceilings and the air carries the faint mingling of soap scents.
+His breathing echoes into the high ceilings and the air carries the faint mingling of soap scents.
 Sloane's lemon and honey and his own leather and pine, familiar and calming as he grounds himself with Thoirt.

 *"My Little Love swims in these same waters, Minnow.
 There is no shame in needing to breathe.
 When you are ready to surface, you may do so."* Thoirt's presence expands in their bond, perfectly temperate, so neutral it erases sensation itself, and she cocoons the space between them until nothing else exists.

 He floats in it, suspended in that perfect neutrality where his thoughts and feelings dissolve into stillness.
 It's only then, in the absence of everything else, that the contrast becomes clear.

 Cath has never been this gentle with him.
 Never this soft.
 So why is Thoirt?

 What has he done to deserve this tenderness from a dragon who knows exactly what he's cost her rider?
 The question claws at him, sharp and visceral, but he needs the anchor.
 Needs to breathe.
 Needs to believe, just for a moment, that maybe he's allowed this.

 He lets himself sink deeper into that temperate void, counting seconds into minutes.
 Those minutes stretch and compress, meaningless in his and Thoirt's pathway until the door clicks open and the spell breaks.

 When Sloane enters the bathing chamber she's swift in reaching for him, and she's early.
 Five minutes feel more like ten, but he's certain it's only been three because he's counted them while swimming with Thoirt.

 "What's wrong?
-What's happening?" she begins, grabbing his jaw and lifting up, forcing him to look at her, "Are you crying?"
+What's happening?" she begins, grabbing his jaw and lifting up, forcing him to look at her.
 Dain grits his teeth and crams his eyes shut—he breathes in through his nose, and slowly out of his mouth.

 He can't tell her that every time he sees her, he sees her brother.
-When he sees Violet or Riorson he *relives* that moment in the courtyard when he discovered his father betrayed him.
+When he sees Violet or Riorson he *relives* that moment in the courtyard when he discovered his father truly betrayed him.
 That Dain trusted him like a fool, hoping he'd do the right thing to protect Violet because she was the closest thing he'd ever have to a daughter.

 Dain can't tell her he feels pathetic and worthless and undeserving of her affection and attention.
 He can't tell her that for the rest of his life he'll look at her and feel the same regret and tragic sadness that he does in love and happiness.
 He'll always be trapped in the complex webbing of what he caused regardless of never intending for it to happen.
-That if he had just left Violet alone, if he had never told himself he was in love with her, if he had respected her decisions and space, that he wouldn't ever have been the ultimate accessory to Liam's death.
+That if he had just left Violet alone, if he had respected her decisions and space, that he wouldn't ever have been the ultimate accessory to Liam's death.
 The cause of it all.

 The words catch mostly in his throat but he manages to open his eyes and meet hers.

 "I can't make the same mistake again," Dain groans, blinking away tears, "I've already hurt someone loving them.
 I can't do this again.
 I hurt you before I'd even known you, Sloane."

-He pulls away from her to wipe his eyes with his palms.
+He pulls away from her to wipe at his eyes with his palms.

 "I can't make this go away and we can't pretend it never happened."

-Sloane falls to her knees just ahead of him, the godsdamned woman, she grabs his face again and kisses him,
+Sloane falls to her knees just ahead of him, the Godsdamned woman, she grabs his face again and kisses him,

-"Who's trying to run from it?"
+"Who's trying to run from it?" she whispers.

 "*I* am," he stammers, "I am.
 I'm ashamed of myself.
 Of who I was, that I can't mitigate, or repair the damage I've done.
 I was completely blind, a perfect damn pawn for them.
 I've hurt so many people and I can't help them heal.
 I don't know what to do—"